DMR XLX Reflector codes

 68020 Private Call - Connect to XLX Reflector 020

-Reflectors usuage on DMR radios are a somwhat strange beast.
-The methodology employed to use them runs against the natural grain of how DMR is normally used.
-Whereas centralized networks such as BrandMeister and others simply use the transmitted DMR talk group ID or private call ID to route transmission to the correct DMR radio recipients, XLX on DMR uses a single dedicated talk group ID regarless of the reflector used.
+Reflectors usage on DMR radios is somewhat unusual.
+The approach to using them differs from the typical way DMR is operated.
+Centralized networks like BrandMeister and others route transmissions to the correct DMR radio recipients by using the transmitted DMR talk group ID or private call ID.
+However, XLX on DMR employs a single dedicated talk group ID regardless of which reflector is in use.

-XLX via a WPSD hotspot (pi-star) uses talk group ID 6.
-To connect to a specific reflector, i.e. XLX307A, using the above codes, you make a single private call (ker-chunk) to ID 68307.
-Then you make another single private call (ker-chunk) to ID 64001 to select reflector module A. From here on out, voice traffic to and from the Reflector (XLX307A) will be via talk group ID 6.
-To disconnect from the reflector, send a single private call (ker-chunk) to ID 64000.
+When using XLX through a WPSD hotspot (pi-star), talk group ID 6 is used.
+To connect to a specific reflector, such as XLX307A, you first make a single private call (ker-chunk) to ID 68307.
+Then, you make another private call (ker-chunk) to ID 64001 to select reflector module A. From that point on, voice traffic to and from the Reflector (XLX307A) is handled via talk group ID 6.
+To disconnect from the reflector, a single private call (ker-chunk) to ID 64000 is sent.

-The above manner of selecting a reflector is somewhat similar to that of reflector used on analog (non-digital) repeaters.
-Analog repeater use DTMF key tones to connect and disconnect to their reflectors.
-This difference here with XLX DMR reflectors is that we use we use private call ID codes, as shown above, to accomplish the same thing.
+This method of selecting a reflector is somewhat similar to how analog (non-digital) repeaters use reflectors.
+Analog repeaters use DTMF key tones to connect and disconnect from their reflectors.
+The difference with XLX DMR reflectors is that private call ID codes, as described above, are used to perform the same function.

-You might wonder why anyone would choose such a system of reflectors over simply using talk group ids for talk groups, but there are a few reasons for it.
-XLX reflectors, although capable of DMR, Fusion, and D-Star connections are much like D-Star reflectors in general, each reflector can have up to twenty-six modules (A-Z), each of which is the equivalent of an individual talk group on a normal DMR system.
-But because each reflector handles its own client connections a Reflector system is decentralized, and you can only be connected to one reflector and one module at any one time.
+One might question why such a reflector system is preferred over simply using talk group IDs for talk groups.
+There are several reasons.
+XLX reflectors, which support DMR, Fusion, and D-Star connections, resemble D-Star reflectors in that each reflector can have up to twenty-six modules (A-Z), each acting like an individual talk group on a typical DMR system.
+Because each reflector manages its own client connections, the Reflector system is decentralized, and a user can only be connected to one reflector and one module at a time.

-Additionally, you can simply do a PTT key up on a different talk group ID and that talk group ID is now dynamically activated.
-The network simply forwards those groups on to your hotspot which then transmits them.
-This is why there exists a receive list in a DMR radio channel configuration, so that any talk group id, or private call ID in the receive list will cause the radio to unsquelch, besides the main ID for that channel.
-DMR radios for Hams usually have a promiscuous mode, where the radio simply unsquelch whenever a transmission is received, regardless of the ID received.
+Furthermore, pressing the PTT on a different talk group ID dynamically activates that group.
+The network forwards those groups to your hotspot, which then transmits them.
+This functionality explains the presence of a receive list in a DMR radio channel configuration, where any talk group ID or private call ID in the receive list causes the radio to unsquelch, in addition to the main ID for that channel.
+Ham radios with DMR often have a promiscuous mode, where the radio unsquelches upon receiving any transmission, regardless of the ID.